NRLMMD-GEOIPS/geoips/docs/source/new-docs/concepts/architecture/index.rst

      - Any guidance on specific ... anything
      - Detailed description of what an interface is - an overview is fine
      - Descriptions of specific code
+     - Descriptions of what GeoIPS is
+     - Coding guides

    - Does include